-Volunteers help to shape the University of Rochester in a variety of ways.
-Over the past year, our volunteers have hosted events, advocated for philanthropic support of the University and its Medical Center, served on leadership committees, and much more.
-Below are just a few examples of how the work of our volunteers helps make the University ever better.
+Volunteers help to enrich the University of Rochester community in a variety of ways.
+Over the past year, our volunteers have hosted events, inspired philanthropic support of the University and its Medical Center, served on leadership committees, and so much more.
+These are just a few examples of how the work of our volunteers helps make the University ever better.
 Explore these volunteer opportunities–and more–on our volunteer website.

-Our signature annual tradition – combining family weekend, reunions, and homecoming – includes hundreds of events, thousands of attendees, and countless opportunities for volunteers to make an impact.
-Reunion volunteers play important roles, through thoughtfully planned events, in bringing their classmates back to the University of Rochester to reconnect, rediscover, and reminisce.
+This extraordinary celebration–which encompasses Family Weekend and Reunions–features hundreds of events, thousands of attendees, and countless opportunities for volunteers to make an impact.
+Reunion volunteers play important roles in thoughtfully planning events and bringing their classmates back to the University of Rochester to reconnect, rediscover, and reminisce.

 Simon's Women's Alliance